CondationCMS/website/content/documentation/content/index.md

 Content is created in plan text, for formatting [Markdown](/documentation/content/markdown) can be used.

-## ShortCodes
+## Content tags

-If the possibilities of Markdown are not sufficient, extensions can be created by creating your own [ShortCodes](/documentation/extensions-and-modules).
+If the possibilities of Markdown are not sufficient, extensions can be created by creating your own [Tags](/documentation/extensions-and-modules).
 These extensions should be able to cover most use cases.

 ## Preview